slingr-stack/google-drive-api-endpoint/README.md

 which means that all users in the same organization will share the same connection to the endpoint.

 This endpoint allows direct access to the [Google Drive API](https://developers.google.com/drive/api/reference/rest/v3), through a service account, however it provides shortcuts and helpers for most common use cases.
+Also you can see [Google Drive Documentation](https://developers.google.com/drive/api/guides/about-files) for more information.

 Some features available in this endpoint are: